spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 This tab displays:

-* Scaled-down nodes: If one or more nodes have been scaled down, the number of scaled-down nodes appears.
-Click to view the number of nodes scaled down in the selected time range in the Bin Packing window.
+* Number of Scaled-down nodes: If one or more nodes have been scaled down, click the link on the button to view details.
   * Pie-chart - Virtual Node Group percentage breakdown for nodes.
   * Pie-chart - Lifecycle percentage breakdown (On-Demand, Savings Plans, Reserved Instances, and spots).
   * Node Name.
   * Virtual Node Group: You can click the link for a listed VNG to display your custom VNG details.
-  * Node Pool
+  * Node Pool (name of node pool)
-  * VM Size
+  * VM Size: For example, standard_f4s
   * Lifecycle: (On-Demand, Savings Plans, Reserved Instances, and spots).
   * Scale-Down Timestamp, for example, 06/25/2023 09:23:15